anthroberc/code-edith/README.md

 For local usage:
 - Only EDITH_URL is strictly required.
 - EDITH_API can be dummy or ignored (if server allows).
-- EDITH_MODEL depends on server requirements.
+- EDITH_MODEL depends on server requirements/any

 Example local config: